 Organic Habanda Sweet Snacking Pepper

-Habanada is our favorite pepper, without hesitation.
-We've tasted nothing else like it.
-Luscious divinity.
+Habanada is our favorite pepper, without question.
+We’ve tasted nothing else like it: She’s tropical, luscious divinity.

 Once they begin to produce, Habanada is immensely abundant; expect to harvest at least a pint a week.
 The flavor and sweetness of Habanada develops as they ripen from lime green to fluorescent orange.
 We love to pick them fully orange and enjoy them whole, seeds and all.
 Just before the first frost we’ll harvest all the remaining green fruits and sear them with salt and pepper for our final toast to fresh Habanada and look forward to the next season.